arlotito/IotEdgePerf/README.md

 Pre-requisites:
 * a TEST device (VM or real HW) provisioned with IoT Edge 1.1/1.2
 * a linux DEV machine
-* IoT HUB, ASA job, event hub
+* Azure IoT Hub, Azure Stream Analytics job, Azure Event Hubs namespace with an Event Hub
-* optional: log analytics workspace
+* optional: log analytics workspace for logging edge metrics to the cloud

 ## Prep the IoT Edge
 Log-in into the iot edge device and create the '/iotedge' folder (will be used to bind the edgeHub's folder):